silentrob/harp-editor/README.md

-# Harp Editor PREVIEW - PRE-ALPHA
+# Harp Editor PREVIEW

-Adds ACL and other niceities to Harp Boilerplates.
+Adds Editor and CMS like Admin interface on top of any Harp Boilerplates.
 Built on top of Harp web server and uses best practices.

-Note the version is 0.0.0
+Note the version is 0.0.1

 	$ npm install
 	$ node server